Masthead

 2. In the same viewer open "NAIP.dat".
 Repeat steps 5-11 for the NAIP image.

-3. In the same viewer open "MODIS.dat" Repeat steps 5-11 for the MODIS image, but note that you will need to research the all of the resolutions for MODIS online.
-Note that we are viewing a subset of the MODIS data, one for the bands with 500m spatial resolution.
-You may summarize the resolutions for your table.
+3. In the same viewer open "MODIS.dat" Repeat steps 5-11 for the MODIS image, but you will need to research the spectral resolution for MODIS online.
+Note that we are viewing the 1km MODIS dataset that includes all of the spectral bands, but there are also higher spatial resolution (500 and 250m) datasets available.

 View Portals and Tools